vladvasyuk/django-todos/README.md

 # Django to-do application

-Just simple django to-do app using Django+Tastypie at backend and Backbone.js+jQuery+Twitter Bootstrap at frontend.
+Just simple django to-do app with remember-the-milk-like syntax for task adding.
+It uses Django+Tastypie at backend and Backbone.js+jQuery+Twitter Bootstrap at frontend.

 ## Dependencies